theimowski/master-thesis/docs/section-industry.md

 This section goes through the most popular functional languages, describing how they got created and what are their main premises.
 Real-world applications that achieved success in the industry are pointed out together with substantiation of why FP proved helpful.
 The success stories presented in this section are largely cited from a number of websites.
-After that, three areas where the paradigm really shines and leaves other approaches behind, are enlisted.
+After that, three areas where the paradigm really shines and leaves other approaches behind, are listed.

 Popular languages
 -----------------